OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_thumbnails.md

 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: Retrieve thumbnails for a file or folder - OneDrive API
+title: Retrieve thumbnails for a file or folder
 ---
 # List thumbnails for a DriveItem